 By Pension and Benefits Editorial Staff

-Cost regulation.
+No ERISA preemption.
 The Supreme Court ruled that Act 900 does not have an impermissible connection with an ERISA plan.
 The court explained that “not every state law that affects an ERISA plan or causes some disuniformity in plan administration has an impermissible connection with an ERISA plan.
 That is especially so if a law merely affects costs.”
-Relying on its decision in New York State Conference of Blue Cross & Blue Shield Plans v.
-Travelers Ins.
-Co., the court found Act 900 was merely a form of cost regulation.
+The court determined that Act 900 was merely a form of cost regulation.
 It requires PBMs to reimburse pharmacies for prescription drugs at a rate equal to or higher than the pharmacy’s acquisition cost.
 PBMs may well pass those increased costs on to plans, meaning that ERISA plans may pay more for prescription-drug benefits in Arkansas than in other states.
 However, “cost uniformity was almost certainly not an object of pre-emption.”
 In addition, the effect of Act 900 is not so acute that it will dictate plan choices.

-Does not regulate health benefit plans.
 The court also ruled that Act 900 does not “refer to” ERISA.
 “Act 900 does not act immediately and exclusively upon ERISA plans because it applies to PBMs whether or not they manage an ERISA plan.
 Indeed, the Act does not directly regulate health benefit plans at all, ERISA or otherwise.
-It affects plans only insofar as PBMs may pass along higher pharmacy rates to plans with which they contract,” the court wrote.
+It affects plans only insofar as PBMs may pass along higher pharmacy rates to plans with which they contract,” the Court wrote.
 Likewise, ERISA plans are not essential to Act 900’s operation.
 Act 900 regulates PBMs whether or not the plans they service fall within ERISA’s coverage.

 Interested in submitting an article?